wavefrontHQ/docs/pages/doc/api_data_ingestion.md

 </tbody>
 </table>

 **Note** Special characters such as `!, @, #, $, %, ^, &, *, (, ), etc` inside a metric name are converted to an underscore `_` upon ingestion into the Wavefront system by default.
-However, if the Wavefront agent configuration file specifies the character as a delimiter, then that special character is converted to a dot (.).
+However, if the Wavefront proxy configuration file specifies the character as a delimiter, then that special character is converted to a dot (.).
+See [Advanced Proxy Configuration](proxies_configuring.html)